What Countries are Best for Safari

 We have found a nice combination can be to visit Namibia for the scenery and some active adventure, but combine it with a shorter traditional safari in Botswana or South Africa to increase the game viewing.

 Rwanda is most known for wonderful gorilla trekking and that is the driving force for the bulk of tourism.
+Gorilla trekking makes Rwanda one of the best safari countries.
 Gorilla trekking is definitely one of the pinnacle wildlife experiences on earth and well worth the trip to Rwanda for that reason alone.
 Rwanda does have the best logistics for high quality gorilla trekking, and because it is a very small country it is possible to get a lot of flavor for the place during a 2 to 3 night stay to focus on the gorillas.

 Rwanda is forever linked with the tragic genocide that occurred there during 1994.
 Surprisingly to most it has rebounded from that turbulent time to become one of Africa’s most progressive countries.
 Visitors comment on how friendly, welcoming and lovely the people are.
 This creates a real awakening opportunity for travelers as you are struck by the friendly culture and yet realize how shocking it is that horrific genocide occurred here, driving home the point that all human cultures are at such risk.